Mumble-SRL/MBurger-iOS/MBurger/MBAuth/Readme.md

 To logout the current user use `[MBAuth logoutCurrentUser]`.

-MBAuth saves the user information in a Keychain with the identifier `com.mumble.mburger`.
+MBAuth saves the user information in a Keychain using `SAMKeychain`.
-If the app crashes when authenticating the user with the message `Couldn't add the Keychain Item.` turn on Keychain sharing in your app capabilities section for your app and add `com.mumble.mburger`
+If you are having issues when authenticating a user with the message `Couldn't add the Keychain Item.` turn on Keychain sharing in your app capabilities section for your app and add `com.mumble.mburger`.
+This should fix it.

 ![Keychain](Images/Keychain.png)